wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **Q:**&ensp;I may go on telling myself, “I am not the mind, I am not concerned with its problems”, but the mind remains and its problems remain just as they were.
 Now, please do not tell me that it is because I am not earnest enough and I should be more earnest!
 I know it and admit it and only ask you — how is it done?

 **M:**&ensp;At least you are asking!
 Good enough, for a start.
-Go on pondering, wondering and being anxious to find a way.
+Go on pondering, wondering and beïng anxious to find a way.
 Be conscious of yourself, watch your mind and give it your full attention.
 Don’t look for quick results; there may be none within your noticing.
 Unknown to you, your psyche will undergo a change, there will be more clarity in your thinking, charity in your feeling and purity in your behaviour.
 You need not aim at these — you will witness the change all the same.
 For, what you are now is the result of inattention and what you become will be the fruit of attention.

 **Q:**&ensp;Why should mere attention make all the difference?

 **M:**&ensp;So far your life was dark and restless (<span data-tippy-content="Darkness, inertia, passivity.
 One of the three constituents (<em>guna</em>s) of the cosmic substance: <em>sattva</em>, <em>rajas</em> and <em>tamas</em>.">tamas</span> and <span data-tippy-content="Motivity, activity, energy.
 One of the three <em>guna</em>s or qualities of matter: <em>sattva</em>, <em>rajas</em> and <em>tamas</em>.
 In <em>yoga</em>, egoism.">rajas</span>).
-Attention, alertness, awareness, clarity, liveliness and vitality, are all manifestations of integrity, oneness with your true nature (<span data-tippy-content="Being, existence, true essence.
+Attention, alertness, awareness, clarity, liveliness and vitality, are all manifestations of integrity, oneness with your true nature (<span data-tippy-content="Beïng, existence, true essence.
 In <em>yoga</em> the quality of purity or goodness.">sattva</span>).
 It is in the nature of *sattva* to reconcile and neutralise *tamas* and *rajas* and rebuild the personality in accordance with the true nature of the self. *Sattva* is the faithful servant of the self; ever attentive and obedient.

 **Q:**&ensp;And I shall come to it through mere attention?